Skip to content

 Handler Categories

-Handler Coverage
+Handler group Coverage

-AssetHandlers CRUD, import, search, datatables, textures
+AssetHandlers CRUD, import, search, datatables, textures, sockets, FTS search

-BlueprintHandlers Read/write, graphs, compilation, node types
+BlueprintHandlers Read/write, graphs, compilation, node types, T3D import/export, reparent, validate

-LevelHandlers Actors, components, levels, volumes, lights
+LevelHandlers Actors, components, volumes, lights, world settings, splines

 ReflectionHandlers Class/struct/enum reflection, gameplay tags

-AnimationHandlers Anim BPs, montages, skeletons, blendspaces
+AnimationHandlers Anim BPs, montages, blendspaces, skeletons, IK Rig, ControlRig, virtual bones

-AudioHandlers Playback, ambient sounds, cues
+AudioHandlers Playback, ambient sounds, SoundCues, MetaSounds

-PCGHandlers Procedural generation graphs
+PCGHandlers Procedural generation graphs, mesh spawner authoring

-GasHandlers Gameplay Ability System
+GasHandlers Gameplay Ability System (attributes, abilities, effects, cues)

-PhysicsHandlers Collision and physics properties
+PhysicsHandlers Collision profiles, simulation toggles, body properties

-SequencerHandlers Level sequences
+SequencerHandlers Level sequences and tracks

-SplineHandlers Spline actors
+SplineHandlers Spline actor authoring

-DialogHandlers Modal dialog management
+DialogHandlers Modal dialog auto-response policies

 DemoHandlers Neon Shrine demo builder